ErinaTheDummy/SwordToShield/Character_Creation/Classes/Inventor.md

 Crafting cost: 100 scrap, aether spider silk
 Requirements: Must be applied to an invention that consumes charges over time
 Description:
-This augment catches the natural aether energy flowing through the ambient environment and converts it to a small amount of usable energy, causing inventions that consume charges to consume a charge over a much longer period of operation.
+This modific catches the natural aether energy flowing through the ambient environment and converts it to a small amount of usable energy, causing inventions that consume charges to consume a charge over a much longer period of operation.
 Multiplies the time between charge consumptions by 4.
 ```

 ```